Find a Solution That Grants Peace of Mind Schedule a Meeting

 How to File for Chapter 13 Bankruptcy?

-To file for Chapter 13 bankruptcy, you will need to adhere to the requirements set forth by New Jersey law.
+To file for Chapter 13 bankruptcy protection, you will need to adhere to the requirements set forth by Federal Bankruptcy law.
 The steps you should follow to file for Chapter 13 bankruptcy include:

-Determine your eligibility: First, you must determine if you are eligible to file for Chapter 13 bankruptcy.
-You must meet the established debt threshold limits in order to qualify for this type of bankruptcy.
+1. Determine your eligibility: First, you must determine if you are eligible to file for Chapter 13 bankruptcy.
+As described in this article, you must meet the established debt threshold limits to qualify for this type of bankruptcy.

-Create a repayment plan: Create a Ch 13 debt repayment plan that outlines how you will catch up on arrears owed to secured creditors, if you need to, and make any necessary payments for the benefit of your unsecured creditors over a period of three to five years.
-This is all included a Ch 13 Plan, which typically must be submitted as part of your Ch 13 bankruptcy petition.
+3. Create a repayment plan: Create a Chapter 13 debt repayment plan that outlines how you will catch up on arrears, if any, owed to secured creditors, and make any necessary Chapter 13 Plan payments for the benefit of your unsecured creditors over a period of three to five years.
+This is all included in a Ch.
+13 Plan, which must be submitted with your Ch.
+13 bankruptcy petition.

-File for bankruptcy: File a petition for bankruptcy with the United States Bankruptcy Court for the District of New Jersey.
-You must promptly respond to all requests for information and attend all meetings as instructed by the Court.
+5. File for bankruptcy: File a petition for bankruptcy with the United States Bankruptcy Court for the District of New Jersey.
+You must promptly respond to all reasonable requests for information submitted by the Chapter Trustee, who will be appointed by the Bankruptcy Court, and attend all meetings as instructed by the Court.

 Why Work with The Law Office of Marc G. Alster?